-The BRD4310A Wireless Gecko Radio Board contains a Wireless Gecko module that integrates Silicon Labs' EFR32BG22 Wireless Gecko SoC into a small form factor System-in-Package (SiP) module.
-The fully certified module contains all components (a high-performance transceiver, an energy-efficient 32-bit MCU, HF crystal, RF passives, and antenna) required for a system-level implementation of Bluetooth® Low Energy wireless networks operating in the 2.4 GHz band with 0 dBm output power.
-The BRD4310A Wireless Gecko Radio Board plugs into the Wireless Starter Kit Mainboard, which is included with the Wireless Gecko Starter Kit and gives access to display, buttons, and additional features from expansion boards.
-With the supporting Simplicity Studio suite of tools, developers can take advantage of graphical wireless application development, BGScript for Python-like scripting, and visual energy profiling and optimization.
-This document contains a brief introduction and description of the BRD4310A Radio Board features, focusing on the RF performance.
+The BRD4312A Wireless Gecko Radio Board contains a Wireless Gecko module that integrates Silicon Labs' EFR32BG22 Wireless Gecko SoC into a small form factor System-in-Package (SiP) module.
+The fully certified module contains all components (a high-performance transceiver, an energy-efficient 32-bit MCU, HF crystal, RF passives, and antenna) required for a system-level implementation of Bluetooth Low Energy wireless networks operating in the 2.4 GHz band with 6 dBm output power. ® The BRD4312A Wireless Gecko Radio Board plugs into the Wireless Starter Kit Mainboard, which is included with the Wireless Gecko Starter Kit and gives access to display, buttons, and additional features from expansion boards.
+With the supporting Simplicity Studio suite of tools, developers can take advantage of graphical wireless application development, and visual energy profiling and optimization.

+This document contains a brief introduction and description of the BRD4312A Radio Board features, focusing on the RF performance.